Bayesian Optimization in a Billion Dimensions via Random Embeddings: Experiments

 Due to the discrete nature of this optimization problem, we could only apply REMBO using the high-dimensional kernel for categorical variables $k^D_{\lambda}(\vy^{(1)}, \vy^{(2)})$ described in Section \ref{sec:choice_of_kernel}.
 While we have not proven any theoretical guarantees for discrete optimization problems, REMBO appears to effectively exploit the low effective dimensionality of at least this particular optimization problem.

-As baselines for judging our performance in configuring \texttt{lpsolve}, we used the configuration procedures ParamILS~\cite{ParamILS-JAIR} and SMAC \cite{Hutter:2011}.
-ParamILS and SMAC have been specifically designed for the configuration of algorithms with many discrete parameters and yield state-of-the-art performance for this task.

-As Figure \ref{fig:lpsolve} (top) shows, ParamILS and SMAC indeed outperformed random search and BO.
-However, remarkably, our vanilla REMBO method performed even slightly better.
-While the figure only shows REMBO with $d=5$ to avoid clutter, we by no means optimized this parameter; the only other value we tried was $d=3$, which resulted in indistinguishable performance.
+Figure \ref{fig:lpsolve} (left) compares BO, REMBO, and the baseline random search against ParamILS \cite{ParamILS-JAIR} and SMAC \cite{Hutter:2011}.
+ParamILS and SMAC were specifically designed for the configuration of algorithms with many discrete parameters and define the current state of the art for this problem.
+Nevertheless, here SMAC and our vanilla REMBO method performed best.
+Based on a Mann-Whitney U test with Bonferroni multiple-test correction, they both yielded statistically significantly better results than both Random and standard BO; no other performance differences were significant.
+The figure only shows REMBO with $d=5$ to avoid clutter, but we did not optimize this parameter; the only other value we tried ($d=3$) resulted in indistinguishable .

 As in the synthetic experiment, REMBO's performance could be further improved by using multiple interleaved runs.
-However, as shown by~\citet{HutHooLey12-ParallelAC}, multiple independent runs can also improve the performance of SMAC and especially ParamILS.
+However, as shown by~\citeA{HutHooLey12-ParallelAC}, multiple independent runs can also improve the performance of SMAC and especially ParamILS.
 Thus, to be fair, we re-evaluated all approaches using interleaved runs.
-Figure \ref{fig:lpsolve} (bottom) shows that when using $k=4$ interleaved runs of $500$ evaluations each, REMBO and ParamILS performed best, with a slight advantage for REMBO early on in the search.
+Figure \ref{fig:lpsolve} (right) shows that ParamILS and REMBO benefitted most from interleaving $k=4$ runs.
+However, the statistical test results did not change, still showing that SMAC and REMBO outperformed Random and BO, with no other significant performance differences.